ChaoticBlack/Notes-and-Stuff/Solutions/Binary Tree Zigzag Level Order Traversal.md

 Given the root of a binary tree, return the zigzag level order traversal of its nodes' values. (i.e., from left to right, then right to left for the next level and alternate between).

 ## Solution
-It is similar to the previous problem but the key is figuring out how to get the elements in right to left orer. for this we use a vector and a flag.
+It is similar to the previous problem but the key is figuring out how to get the elements in right to left order. for this we use a vector and a flag.
 We push all the nodes at the current level inside this vector.
 If the flag is set reverse the vector (ie traverse from right to left) otherwise normal traversal.

 ## My Code